libts/tslib/README.md

 `-d` makes the program return and run as a daemon in the background. `-v` makes it print the __new__ `/dev/input/eventX` device node before returning.

-You can use *evdev* drivers now.
-In this case, for Qt5 for example you'd probably set something like this:
+You can use **evdev** drivers now.
+For *Qt5* for example you'd probably set something like this:

     QT_QPA_GENERIC_PLUGINS=evdevtouch:/dev/input/eventX
     QT_QPA_EVDEV_TOUCHSCREEN_PARAMETERS=/dev/input/eventX:rotate=0

-For X11 you'd probably edit your `xorg.conf` `Section "InputDevice"` for your touchscreen to have
+For *X11* you'd probably edit your `xorg.conf` `Section "InputDevice"` for your touchscreen to have

     Option "Device" "/dev/input/eventX"

-and so on.
+For *Wayland*, you'd make libinput use the new `/dev/input/eventX` and so on.
 Please see your system's documentation on how to use a specific evdev input device.

 Remember to set your environment and configuration for `ts_uinput`, just like you did for `ts_calibrate` or `ts_test_mt`.